Syncing 10,000 leads/mo? GET A DEMO

 Tracking performance and optimizing

-You can see how your campaign performs via LinkedIn’s ad manager analytics.
-This method focuses on metrics such as clicks, impressions, and conversions.
-Once you’ve accessed these insights, regularly adjust and optimize your campaigns to improve the overall performance.
+See how your campaign performs via LinkedIn’s ad manager analytics using metrics such as clicks, impressions, and conversions.

 Testing and learning